NPRA/image-anonymisation/README.md

 #### Miscellaneous configuration parameters
 * `draw_mask`: Apply the mask to the output image?
 * `delete_input`: Delete the original image from the input directory when the masking is completed?
-* `force_remask`: Recompute masks even though a .webp file exists in the input folder.
+* `force_remask`: Recompute masks even though a .webp file exists in the output folder.
 * `lazy_paths`: When `lazy_paths = True`, traverse the file tree during the masking process.
 Otherwise, all paths will be identified and stored before the masking starts.
 * `file_access_retry_seconds`: Number of seconds to wait before (re)trying to access a file/directory which cannot currently be reached.
 This applies to both reading input files, and writing output files.
 * `file_access_timeout_seconds`: Total number of seconds to wait before giving up on accessing a file/directory which cannot currently be reached.
 This also applies to both reading input files, and writing output files.